The Secret of the Cancerless Village

 Laron syndrome – no cancer or diabetes

-- The key to everything lies in the liver and the hormone that slows the release of the growth hormone.
+- The key to everything lies in the liver and IGF-1 hormone.

-- IGF-1 is essential not only for children to grow, but also once you reach adulthood it continues to promote cellular division—potentially facilitating the spread of cancer.
+- IGF-1 is essential for growth, but also to promote cellular division.
+This could potentially facilitate the spread of cancer.

-- Individuals with Laron syndrome are more sensitive to insulin, allowing them to slow the onset of diabetes and other problems related to metabolism.
+- Individuals with Laron syndrome are more sensitive to insulin.
+This allows them to slow the onset of diabetes and other problems related to metabolism.

 - The biggest issue for these people occurs during childhood, because they do not develop as they should.

-- Once they reach adulthood, however, the deficit in the production of IGF hormone acts as an excellent protection against two of the most common diseases in our society today: cancer and diabetes.
+- Once they reach adulthood, however, the deficit in the production of IGF hormone acts as an excellent protection against cancer and diabetes.

 A challenge for science, and hope for those with Laron syndrome

-Historians believe that they may be descendants of Spanish Sephardic Jews who converted to Christianity and migrated to South America in the sixteenth century.
+Historians believe that people affected wuth Laron may be descendants of Spanish Sephardic Jews.
+These are jews who converted to Christianity and migrated to South America in the sixteenth century.

 Regardless, they have always had to face mockery and the social stigma of being “different.”